Ctesibius: Reputation

 According to Diogenes Laërtius, Ctesibius was miserably poor.
 Laërtius details this by recounting the following concerning the philosopher Arcesilaus:

 When he had gone to visit Ctesibius who was ill, seeing him in great distress from want, he secretly slipped his purse under his pillow; and when Ctesibius found it, "This," said he, "is the amusement of Arcesilaus."

 Ctesibius's work is chronicled by Vitruvius, Athenaeus, Pliny the Elder, and Philo of Byzantium who repeatedly mention him, adding that the first mechanicians such as Ctesibius had the advantage of being under kings who loved fame and supported the arts.
 Proclus (the commentator on Euclid) and Hero of Alexandria also mention him.

+In modern times, while Ctesibius isn't as well known as some other inventors of his age, he is recognized as an inventor who laid the foundation for future technological advances and engineering developments.
+He was recognized for his work with pneumatics to be given the title "the father of pneumatics" and his inventions have been improved upon to be used in important modern day uses.